decentraland/adr/content/ADR-250-minimap-standard.md

 }
 ```

+## minimap_enabled
+Whether the minimap SHOULD be shown or not.

 ## size
+`size` MUST be present for well-defined maps.
+Its purpose is to compute in advance the boundaries of the Map:
-- The union of all rectangles here represents the places where can have scenes
+- The union of all rectangles here represents the places where MAY have scenes
-- All the other parcels are considered empty; it is up to the explorer to decide if they are walkable or not
+- All the other parcels are considered empty; for now it is up to the explorer to decide if they are walkable or not

-With these parameters we can compute an important square, which is the contained one, and the following vertices determine it:
+With these parameters, we can compute an vital square, which is the contained one, and the following vertices determine it:
   - top-left = (minX, maxY)
   - bottom-left = (minX, minX)
   - top-right = (maxX, maxY)
   - bottom-right = (maxX, maxY)

+Note: the coordinate system used is the Cartesian coordinate system, where the y-axis increases upwards, not the screen coordinate system, where the origin is at the top-left corner and the y-axis increases downwards.

 ## Image view with zoom-level (version `v1`)
 This option is inspired by the current implementation, which the reference client takes from the `genesis.city` grant.
 It takes satellite pictures of the World with Orthographic projection and multiple resolutions.